-In addition, our argument complements with other empirical studies that confirm that “actors perceive themselves to be in the domain of losses more often than we would normally expect,” even if they are not (Levy 1992b, p.
+In addition, our argument complements other empirical studies which confirm that “actors perceive themselves to be in the domain of losses more often than we would normally expect,” even if they are not (Levy 1992b, p.
 291; see also Lau 1985).
-Thus, the empirical consequences of both loss aversion and endowment effect combined with the perception of enhanced losses will push winning parties to be more prone to gamble more resources on vote buying.
+Thus, the empirical consequences of both loss aversion and the endowment effect combined with the perception of enhanced losses will push winning parties to be more prone to gamble more resources on vote buying.
 Analytically, the idea of potentially losing something (voters) will shift the decision-maker’s (party) reference point, driving them to take the risky alternative (vote buying).

-Moving forward, clientelist parties can also be expected to buy more votes when they are in the domain of losses because of risk-seeking.
+Moving forward, clientelist parties can also be expected to buy more votes when they are in the domain of losses because of risk seeking.
 In these cases, vote buying should be higher when they have experienced important losses or when they have had high spending levels in the past.
 In line with prospect theory, we argue that past losses are harder to accept, and hence when things have been bad in the past, decision-makers are more likely to make risky choices “today” to recover “yesterday’s” losses (McDermott 2004, p.
 294).
 Analytically, Levy (1992b, p.
-297) notes that the elasticity of the risk-seeking behavior is quite high because the magnitudes of past losses need not be large in order to induce the behavior.
+297) notes that the elasticity of this risk-seeking behavior is quite high because the magnitudes of past losses need not be large in order to induce the behavior.
 This means that even small losses can be expected to induce risk-seeking behaviors.

 Importantly, the risk-seeking behavior is with respect to vote buying as a strategy.
 By shifting the decision-makers’ reference point downward, vote buying seems more attractive because of the tendency of individuals in the domain of losses to try to “break-even” (Thaler and Johnson 1990).
 Unlike traditional understandings of the “incumbency advantage,” our argument implies that clientelist political parties should be expected to buy more votes not necessarily because they want to win the next election but because they will try to compensate for past losses or “sunk costs.”13 Hence, we expect that clientelist parties will buy more votes when their past electoral losses or past levels of clientelist investments have been high.
 Clientelist parties that have a history of lost elections or that have invested considerable amounts in vote buying in the past are possible examples of this mechanism.